NoBlackBoxes/LastBlackBox/boxes/linux/_lessons/Navigating-the-Command-Line.md

-# Linux: Navigating the Command Line
+# Linux : Navigating the Command Line
 The original user interfaces were entirely based on text.
 You typed commands as a line of text into your terminal console and received the result as a string of characters on the screen.
 Navigating this **command line** remains a useful skill, and a necessary one when working with remote machines.

 ## [Video](https://vimeo.com/1036829527)